 Nearly two-thirds (62%) of consumers surveyed said that they would get a COVID-19 vaccine within the first year it was available.
 Of them, while half (51%) said they preferred receiving it at their doctor’s office, a sizable share (38%) said that they would prefer to receive it in a non-traditional health setting, such as a retail clinic or urgent care center.

 Preferences for the site of vaccination differed based on age and race.
 White consumers were twice as likely to prefer vaccination at a doctor’s office than Black and Latinx consumers (52% versus 27% and 28%, respectively).
 Non-white consumers preferred vaccination at non-traditional settings over a doctor’s office.
 Preferences also varied across age groups.

-How did 18-24 year olds access the mental health system?
+How did 18- to 24- year-olds access the mental health system?
 Most frequently through their primary care doctor, but they were also more likely than any other group to choose mental telehealth as their first point of access.
-Notably consumers between the ages of 18 and 24 were three times as likely to use emerging virtual mental health tools, like emotional support apps and online support groups than the average consumer with mental health needs.
+Notably, consumers between the ages of 18 and 24 were three times as likely to use emerging virtual mental health tools, like emotional support apps and online support groups, than the average consumer with mental health needs.